pypa/packaging.python.org/source/specifications/core-metadata.rst

-Note that the expression in this field only applies to the :term:`Distribution Archive` containing the metadata with this field (e.g., :term:`Source Distribution` or :term:`Wheel`), not the project overall or other files related to the project (including other distribution archives).
+Note that the expression in this field only applies to the :term:`Distribution Archive` containing the metadata with this field (e.g., :term:`Source Distribution <Source Distribution (or "sdist")>` or :term:`Wheel`), not the project overall or other files related to the project (including other distribution archives).

 Examples::